canonical/microovn/docs/developers/contributing.rst

 * Each commit must be signed.
 * The commit message should focus on WHY the change is necessary, we get the what and how by looking at the code.
+* The commit message must follow the 50/72 rule for readability within 80 column width terminals.
 * Include a Signed-off-by header in the commit message.
 * MicroOVN makes use of the GitHub Pull Request workflow.
 There is no meaningful way to manage interdependencies between GitHub PRs, so we expect